What are the new travel testing rules?

 No. NHS tests cannot be used for international travel.
 The post-arrival test must be privately obtained and properly certified.

-On 7 December, the pre-departure test was brought in.
-The next day the health secretary, Sajid Javid, said that all travel restrictions could be scrapped “very soon”.

-Some restrictions remain, and many people have been deterred from travelling because of the cost of tests or fears over testing positive.
+Generally the news has been welcomed, with Jet2 Holidays reporting sales up 150 per cent since the announcement was made.
+Jet2’s chief executive, Steve Heapy, said sales are “massively up” for all trips from immediate departure until October 2023.

-Julia Lo Bue-Said, chief executive of the Advantage Travel Partnership, warned that sudden moves such as the overnight introduction of Omicron restrictions in November, could cause harm in future.
+But Julia Lo Bue-Said, chief executive of the Advantage Travel Partnership, warned that sudden moves such as the overnight introduction of Omicron restrictions in November, could cause harm in future.

 “Confidence is crucial now,” she said.
 “In order to recover from the decimating impact the pandemic has had on the travel industry and people we must start to see a consistent approach from government in terms of the future relaxation of rules given our highly vaccinated population.”